Tools we use

 Applications

 Applications provide graphical interfaces for exploring, visualizing, and working with Earth science data.
 Some run directly in a web browser, while others require installation on your local machine.
-They are useful for quickly examining datasets, generating plots or maps, and learning about data structures before moving on to scripted workflows.
+They are useful for quickly examining datasets, generating plots or maps, learning about data structures before moving on to scripted workflows.
+Some are capapble of performing analysis and have built-in mechanisms for repeatable workflows.

 Open Altimetry — a browser-based tool for visualizing and accessing ICESat and ICESat-2 altimetry data.